tom-ink/Acquiring-Leads-Via-Automated-DMs/README.md

-# Acquiring-Leads-Via-Automated-DMs
+# Acquiring Leads Via Automated DMs
-Systematically send personalised Direct Messages to members of an online platform through the platform's own chatting system in order to introduce us and direct the members to our landing page.
+Sending personalized Direct Messages to members of an online platform through the platform's own chatting system in order to introduce us and direct the members to our landing page.

 ## This repo is for demo only
 <ul>